Curriculum for Compulsory Secondary Education (ESO)

 In those autonomous communities with an official language of their own, exemptions from taking or being assessed in the corresponding subject may be established in accordance with the conditions set out in each autonomous community regulations.
 Said subject will receive the treatment determined by the autonomous communities concerned, guaranteeing, in any case, the objective of sufficient linguistic competence in both official languages.

-Catholic Religion is a compulsory subject for schools and voluntary for students.
+Catholic religion is a compulsory subject for schools and voluntary for students.
 In turn, the teaching of other religions complies with the cooperation agreements signed by the Spanish State with the different religious denominations.
+Schools shall provide the organisational measures so that pupils whose parents, guardians or tutors have not opted for them to take religious education receive due educational attention aimed at the development of the cross-curricular elements of competences, favouring interdisciplinarity and the connection between the different areas of knowledge.

 This fourth year is of a guiding nature, both for post-compulsory studies and for incorporation into the job market.
 In order to guide pupils in their choices, the education institutions can group the offered subjects into different options, oriented towards the different types of Bachillerato studies and the various fields within vocational training, encouraging a balanced presence of both genders in the different study branches.
-In any case, students should be able to reach, through any of the established options, the level of acquisition of competences for Compulsory Secondary Education established in the student output profile at the end of Basic Education.
+In any case, students should be able to reach, through any of the established options, the level of acquisition of competences for Compulsory Secondary Education specified in the Exit Profile at the end of Basic Education.

 Schools must offer all possible subjects or options.
 Students' choice can only be limited when there is an insufficient number of students for a given subject or option, according to objective criteria previously established by each educational administration.